CountyDerryDERRYStAugustine(BeaProsserSnellingSTAFF)11 BeaProsserSnelling

 Derry Cathedral

-St Columb is the oldest surviving building (1633) in the walled city of Derry, dedicated to Saint Columba, the Irish monk who established a Christian settlement in the area.
+St Columb is one of the oldest surviving building (1633) in the walled city of Derry, dedicated to Saint Columba, the Irish monk who established a Christian settlement in the area.

 St Columba